 Using deny directives will cause Apache to check the entire list for matches on every single request, of which there may be dozens per single page load.
-This directly affects performance of your website and the server as a whole.
+This directly affects the performance of your website and the server as a whole.

-Therefore, we discourage use of this technique unless there are compelling reasons to do so.
+Therefore, we discourage the use of this technique unless there are compelling reasons to do so.
 If used, we ask that you strictly limit the number of IPs blocked.

 Using a Combination of CloudFlare and .htaccess Rules

 This option offers the most flexibility with the most convenience.
 CloudFlare has a feature enabled by default in which includes IP GeoLocation Headers in the requests for your site.
 These headers can be used to block regional access to different areas of your website by using .htaccess Deny rules.
-Here for example is .htaccess code for blocking traffic from India and the United States when visited through a domain using CloudFlare:
+Here, for example, is .htaccess code for blocking traffic from India and the United States when visited through a domain using CloudFlare: